Google is consistently updating its algorithm to ensure it is serving up the most relevant and secure pages for visitors.

 Google Update – Penguin 4.o – September 23, 2016

 It’s finally here.
 After about 2 years of patiently waiting, Penguin 4.0 is here and it’s in real-time according to Google.
 Penguin has been incorporated into Google’s core algorithm, so when Google re-crawls/re-indexes your pages, those signals will be used right away in the new Penguin algorithm.
 We also know that Penguin is now more granular, meaning the algorithm will devalue spam on a page-by-page basis, rather than site-wide.
 In the past, whole sites would be penalized if hit by Penguin, however now spammy links will instead be devalued on a given page.
-To the surprise of many people, the initial impact hasn’t been as massive most would assume.
-However we will stay tuned and continue to monitor the algorithm over the next few weeks.
+To the surprise of many people, the initial impact hasn’t been as massive as most would assume.
+However, we will stay tuned and continue to monitor the algorithm over the next few weeks.
 PENGUIN!!!!

 Google Update – Possum – September 1, 2016